i-aryan/blog/README.md

 ## Why?
 Major aim behind building this web app was to make a platform where you can add, edit and delete blogs without having the need to sign in.
 You can go to www.domain.com/addkarpost to add a new post, or /editkarpost/:id to edit one and /deletekarpost/:id to delete one.
-Obviously, keep these links or whatever you end up naming them a seceret.
+Obviously, keep these links or whatever you end up naming them a secret.

 Moreoever, the this has CKEditor so you can an easily format text and add images in your blog.